FunnelKit

 PluginBest ForKey FeaturePrice

-FunnelKit AutomationsMarketing automation and broadcast CRM for WooCommerceVisual builder, pre-built workflows, transactional emails, analytics, A/B testingFree version available.
+FunnelKit AutomationsMarketing automation, transactional and broadcast emailsVisual builder, pre-built workflows, transactional emails, analytics, A/B testingFree version available.
 Pro starts at $99.50/year

 AutomateWooBehavior-based workflows and loyalty programsWorkflow automation, SMS follow-ups, basic email editorCosts $159 a year.
 Get a 2-year plan at 20% off for $254.40/annually